GrantS2S/website/content/help/guides/products.md

 4. Click Save.
 ---

-## Adding product attributes
+## Add product attributes
-After you have added products with the standard fields Stock2Shop has to offer, you can enrich them by adding any other additional product information that is necessary to your integration using attributes.
+After you have added products to Stock2Shop, you can enrich them by adding any other additional product information that is necessary to your integration using attributes.
 There are two ways in which you can manually add product attributes.
 To add attributes one at a time:

 1. From your Stock2Shop console, go to Products > View.